 Flanders switched from the EMAV2.1 to the EMAV3.0-model.
 For the first time (submission 2024) NO_x emissions are also calculated with the EMAV model.
 The update to the 3.0 version includes methodological changes, revised emission factors where applicable and updated or more detailed activity data from the Manure Bank (Flemish Land Agency).
-This resulted in new time series (1990-2022) for NH3 and NO_x.
+This resulted in new time series (1990-2022) for NH_3 and NO_x .
 Also NMVOC and Particulate matter emissions are updated, because input data for the NMVOC and PM calculation also originate from the EMAV-model.
 Because of the complexity and diversity of the updates, it is not possible to track changes 1 to 1.
 The updates with the largest impact on the emissions are:

-- 3B1a, 3B1b: update of the numbers of dairy and non-dairy cows for 2000-2007, which mainly affects the emissions of NH_3 for these years

-- 3B1a, 3B1b, 3Da2a, 3Da3: update (decrease) of the number of pasture days for cattle for all years, leading to higher emissions from manure management and manure application and lower emissions from grazing for NH_3 , NO_x and NMVOC
+- 3B1a, 3B1b: update of the numbers of dairy and non-dairy cows for 2000-2007, which mainly affects the emissions of NH3 for these years - 3B1a, 3B1b, 3Da2a, 3Da3: update (decrease) of the number of pasture days for cattle for all years, leading to higher emissions from manure management and manure application and lower emissions from grazing for NH_3 , NO_x and NMVOC

-- 3B1a, 3B1b: in response to a question raised in the NEC review 2023, the parameter FRAC_Silage for cattle has been corrected (= 1 in place of 0.5), leading to higher emissions for NMVOC for all year.

-- 3B3: update of the number of pigs for 1990-1999 leading to lower emissions from manure management for NH_3 and Particulate matter

-- 3B4e, 3B4f: small horses are no longer considered mules and asses, leading to higher emissions from horses and no emissions from mules and asses for NH_3 , NO_x and NMVOC for all years

-- 3B4giv: inclusion of the category other poultry for 1990-1999 for NH3

-- 3Da1: update of activity data for 2011-2021 leading to an update of the emissions from synthetic fertilizer for NH_3 and NO_2

-- 3B4gi, 3B4gii, 3Da2a: update of the EF for manure storage for 1990-2006 leading to higher emissions from manure management and lower emissions from manure application for NH_3

-- 3Da3, 3Dd: new NFR category for NO2

-- 3Da2c: update of the amount of compost applied for 2021, leading to an increase of the emissions for NH_3 and NO_2 .
+- 3B1a, 3B1b: in response to a question raised in the NEC review 2023, the parameter FRAC_Silage for cattle has been corrected (= 1 in place of 0.5), leading to higher emissions for NMVOC for all year. - 3B3: update of the number of pigs for 1990-1999 leading to lower emissions from manure management for NH3 and Particulate matter - 3B4e, 3B4f: small horses are no longer considered mules and asses, leading to higher emissions from horses and no emissions from mules and asses for NH_3 , NO_x and NMVOC for all years - 3B4giv: inclusion of the category other poultry for 1990-1999 for NH3 - 3Da1: update of activity data for 2011-2021 leading to an update of the emissions from synthetic fertilizer for NH_3 and NO_2 - 3B4gi, 3B4gii, 3Da2a: update of the EF for manure storage for 1990-2006 leading to higher emissions from manure management and lower emissions from manure application for NH_3 - 3Da3, 3Dd: new NFR category for NO2 - 3Da2c: update of the amount of compost applied for 2021, leading to an increase of the emissions for NH_3 and NO_2 .

-In the Brussels-Capital region:

-For NMVOC, following the NEC Review 2023, the emissions of NMVOC are now calculated using a FRAC_silage value of 1.0 instead of 0.5 for 3B1a Dairy cattle and 3B1b Non-dairy cattle.

-For NH3, the emissions from N fertiliser are calculated using the emission factor of the 2023 EEA/EMEP Guidebook 2023 of 0,085 kg NH3/kg N, instead of 0,05 kg NH3/kg N in the 2019 version of the Guidebook.